SheCodesAustralia/multicoder-turtorial/content/World/_index.md

 Here's the steps we'll go through to do that:

-1. Figure out how the gird works
+1. Figure out how the grid works
 2. Place some obstacles
 3. Place some portals
 4. Use the portals to move between worlds.